adisingh-dev/JS-executionContext/temporal-dead-zone.md

 ✅ let/const variables are not attached to global window object while var variables are by default attached to global window object

 # are variables declared with let/const hoisted? 😛
-✅ yes they are hoisted. but we cannot access them directly nor we'll get undefined unlike var variables because they are placed in a separate memory space aka TDZ
+✅ yes they are hoisted. but we cannot access them directly nor we'll get undefined unlike var variables because they are placed in a separate memory space reseved for the current block aka TDZ

 # how we can avoid TDZ and unexpected undefined errors? 🧐
 ✅ the idea is to shrink the TDZ window to 0.
-To achieve this put all the variable declarations and declarations at the top of the current scope. with this we make sure that the code first encounters these variables before trying to access them
+To achieve this put all the variable declarations and declarations at the top of the current scope. with this we ensure that code first encounters these variables before trying to access them